dreamonkey/quasar-app-extension-animate/README.md

 ## Uninstall

-Remove the AE from your Quasar project;
+Remove the AE from your Quasar project:

 ```bash
 quasar ext remove @dreamonkey/animate
 ```

-Remove the SCSS variables file import from `src/css/quasar.variables.scss`;
+Remove the SCSS variables file import from `src/css/quasar.variables.scss`.

 Remove all `AnimateMixin` and `useAnimate` references.

 ## How to use it

-Define if you want to animate an element on your page or you want to make appear it with an animation.
+Add `data-animate` attribute on every element to which you want to attach an appear animation.
-If the second apply a `data-animate` attribute on it.
+The mixin/composable will set the opacity of all marked elements to zero during the component mount phase, making them invisible until they are triggered.

 ```html
 <img data-animate class="my-dog" src="img/doggo.jpg" />
 ```

-The mixin/composable will set the opacity of all marked elements to zero during the component mount phase, making them invisible until they are triggered.

 Use the `v-intersection` directive and combine the functions provided by this AE to express the animation you want to obtain.
 As example, here's how you can animate an image with the following properties: